Longevity Okinawa, Japan – Centenarian’s Secrets

-José Jeuland is a photographer specialising in documentary and story-telling.
-In his work, he always tries to evoke a sense of emotional connection from within the viewers and draws them into the world of the subject.
+Jose Jeuland is a photographer specialising in documentary and story-telling.
+In his work, he always tries to evoke a sense of emotional connection from the viewers and draws them into the world of the subject.

-In Longevity Okinawa, a series of portrait and pictures of hands that tell the tales of time are presented in monochrome.
-This documentary project differs from his usual style of capturing his subjects in action – each portrait is carefully directed by José to tell a different story.
+In Longevity Okinawa, a series of portraits and pictures of hands that tell the tale of time are presented in monochrome.
+This documentary project differs from his usual style of capturing his subjects in action – each portrait is carefully directed by Jose to tell a different story.

 In the last 50 years, there has been a massive shift towards healthy-living, nutrition, physical activities for most of the developed countries.
 This is evident in countries or cities facing issues as obesity, consistent high levels of stress within the workforce, sickness, way of eating and living.

-We are all concern about our health and quality of living.
+We are all concerned about our health and quality of living.

-With all that is going on in society and the need to constantly be productive in the workforce.
-How can one lead a happy life and be successful at the same time?
-This juxtaposition is achieved through José visit to Okinawa, the beautiful Japanese Island known by many to possess the magical power of bestowing longevity to its inhabitants.
+With all that is going on in society and the need to constantly be productive in the workforce, how can one lead a happy life and be successful at the same time?
+This juxtaposition is achieved through Jose’s visit to Okinawa, the beautiful Japanese Island known by many to possess the magical power of bestowing longevity to its inhabitants.

-Longevity Okinawa aims to shed some light on this mysterious power of Okinawa, each portrait telling a story of its own.
-Hidden in the ne wrinkle lines of each portrait are the personalities of the photography subjects and their attitudes towards life.
-Apart from the still images, a reel will also be playing at the exhibition, detailing the life and landscape in Okinawa and the interviews conducted with the photography subjects.
+Longevity Okinawa aims to shed some light on this mysterious power of Okinawa, with each portrait telling a story of its own.
+Hidden in the wrinkles of each portrait are the personalities of the photographed subjects and their attitudes towards life.
+Apart from the still images, a video reel also played at the exhibition, detailing the life and landscape in Okinawa and featuring interviews conducted with the photographed subjects.

 Longevity is all about living and eating natural foods, in a close-knit community.

 Article in OKINAWA TIMES Newspaper (in Japanese):